-Our goal is to examine mass incarceration through a public health lens and infuse criminal justice issues into the fabric of public health education.
-Public health institutions, methodologies, and interventions offer a unique perspective into problems of crime and punishment.
+The Incarceration and Public Health Action Network (IPHAN) exists to build a national effort to examine mass incarceration through a public health lens and to infuse carceral system reform issues into the fabric of public health education.
+IPHAN seeks to mobilize public health institutions, methodologies, and interventions to address the persistent social, economic, health, and human rights problems that accompany this system of punishment.